Scraft161/yafpm-apt/README.md

 yafpm edit
 yafpm -e
 ```
-Note that this is exactly like in apt.
+NOTE: this is exactly like apt.

 ## History
 yafpm started out as a joke to mock on all the different package managers and the name would describe what most poeple would think if they had to install this for one package "Yet Another Fucking Package Manager".